Eden-06/plantuml-petrinets/README.md

 * `LeftToRight()`
     changes the diagram direction from top down to left to right

-It permits the simple definition of petri nets.
+It permits the simple definition of Petri Nets.

 > **Note:** This library currently falls back to graphviz, hence all style options are provided via graphviz options rather than plantuml options.

 # Possible Use

 To use the library copy the library from this repository into your local folder.
-Then you can include it into a plantUML file and use the commands to create your petri net.
+Then you can include it into a PlantUML file and use the commands to create your petri net.
 Please note, that in order for this to work, the macros must be placed within a `digraph` block.

 Here is an example of a basic Petri Net: